aubreyrjones/lemon-py/README.md

 ## Values

-"value" tokens are defined by a regular expression, and are returned with both a token code and a text value.
+"Value" tokens are defined by a regular expression, and are returned with both a token code and a text value.
 By default the entire pattern match is returned as the value.
 A single sub-match may be specified, and if present the lexer will extract the sub-match as the token's